The Clayer: Surfacing

-Yes, I will be teaching Mishima technique as well a scraffito which are both drawing techniques for clay surfaces.
+Yes, I will be teaching Mishima technique as well a sgraffito which are both drawing techniques for clay surfaces.

-7. I don't think I am good at drawing, will you be teaching methods for transfering images on clay for the drawing challenged?
+7. I don't think I am good at drawing, will you be teaching methods for transferring images on clay for the drawing challenged?

 Yes, I will be teaching a transfer methods that will enable you to transfer images to your pieces.

-8. I am interested in screen-printing as well as using decals on clay, will these techniques be covered in the class?
+8. I am interested in photocopy transfer, screen-printing as well as using decals on clay, will these techniques be covered in the class?

-9. I am used to working two dimensionally and working in 3D makes me nervous, will you be explaining how to make that leap?
+9. I am used to working in two dimensional formats and working in 3D makes me nervous, will you be explaining how to make that leap?

 Yes, I will discuss and demonstrate how to move from 2D to 3D in this course.